 - How to Get to Santorini: with a direct flight to Santorini (only from within Europe at the moment) or with a direct flight to Athens, Greece, and then a 5hrs/8hrs ferry or a direct 1hr flight from Athens to Santorini (read the detailed guide),

 - Santorini has become super popular and if you want to visit during June, July and August you must get prepared for high prices and not available in hotels.
 It’s better to book your hotel prior to traveling.
 During May, you can easily find accommodation while you arrive on the island.
 Just check a few hotels online, call them for availability.
 Plus do not forget to negotiate the price,

 - Where to Stay in Santorini: for the famous views stay in Oia, Fira (the capital town), Imerovigli, Firostefani – way more expensive, but for being closer to the beaches stay in Perissa, Perivolos or Kamari.
 An excellent affordable idea is to stay in Karderados village, just 20 mins walk from Fira center.

 - When is the best time of the year to visit Santorini: June, July, and August are super crowded so better go in May or September when it’s still summer weather but slightly less crowded,

 - What’s the best advice you can give me for Santorini: Rent a car or a scooter!
-Santorini is quite a small island and you can go from one place to the other, at maximum 25 minutes.
-The prices for a car, during May, was very affordable.
+Santorini is quite a small island and you can go from one place to the other, a maximum of 25 minutes.
+The prices for a car, during May, were very affordable.
 Just 30 Euros/day (During May).